 6. Have a Destination Wedding

 We did say think outside the box – so what about outside the country?
-Just a few friends and family is perfect for a wedding abroad.
+Just a few friends and family is perfect to elope aboard (where safe to travel).
 Destination weddings are often less expensive than UK weddings so you’ll have more budget to splash out on activities or paying for some meals/accommodation for your guests during their stay.
 Plus you’re then already in a bucket list destination to begin your honeymoon!

 You could rent a large villa or the whole of a small hotel in a picturesque location in Spain, France or Greece.
 Alternatively, go further afield to a boutique guest house or luxe hotel on a Caribbean or Indian Ocean island and have a small wedding in paradise.